agda/agda/doc/user-manual/language/record-types.lagda.rst

   eta-Tree : {A : Set} (t : Tree A) → t ≡ tree (elem t) (subtrees t) eta-Tree t = refl

-It is possible to pattern match and recurse on inductive records if it has η-equality:
+It is possible to pattern match and recurse on an inductive record if it has η-equality:

 ::